Felteng/f1-town-square/README.md

 - Code Institutes Slack community for their various experience.

-- Code Insitute for the introduction to working with Django and all other web development aspects.
+- Code Institute for the introduction to working with Django and all other web development aspects.